TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 ### Incoming and Outgoing Power

 The PU’s primary power source is the Battery Management System (BMS), which provides a regulated 5 V supply capable of delivering the required current for normal operation; this supply remains available when the board is operating from battery power alone and is intended to sustain at least one full game session [12].
-The PU also functions as a distribution point for peripheral power: the microphone receives power from the PU’s USB port, which also serves as its data interface [13]; the LCD display is supplied from the Pi’s 3.3 V power rail [14]; and the Control Unit (Arduino Nano) is powered via a USB connection from the PU.
+The PU also functions as a distribution point for peripheral power: the microphone receives power from the PU’s USB port, which also serves as its data interface [13]; the LCD display is supplied from the Pi’s 3.3 V power rail [14]; and the Control Unit (Arduino Nano) is powered via a USB connection to mini USB from the PU.
 These power relationships centralize voltage regulation and grounding through the PU to simplify cabling and ensure consistent operating voltages across subsystems.

 ### Peripherals Communications